-The ServiceInvoker uses the Service Registry (see Registry Guide) to lookup the available Endpoint addresses for the "Retail:ShoeStore" Service.
+The ServiceInvoker uses the Service Registry (see ServicesGuide) to lookup the available Endpoint addresses for the "Retail:ShoeStore" Service.
 It takes care of all the transport details of getting the message from the Client to one of the available Service Endpoints (JMS, FTP, HTTP etc), hiding all of the lower level details from the Client.

-The Endpoint addresses made available to the ServiceInvoker will depend on the list of listeners configured on the Service (JMS, FTP, HTTP etc).
-No listeners are configured on the Service in the above example.
-This is perfectly valid.
-Every Service is, by default, configured with an "InVM" listener, so the ServiceInvoker will always have access to InVM addresses for locally deployed Services (i.e. in the same VM).
+The Endpoint addresses made available to the ServiceInvoker will depend on the list of listeners configured on the Service such as JMS, FTP or HTTP.
+No listeners are configured on the Service in the above example, but its InVM listener has been enabled using invmScope="GLOBAL"1.
 To add additional Endpoints for the Service, we need to explicitly add listener configurations on the Service.
 JBossESB supports two forms of listener configuration:

 - 1. Gateway Listeners: These listener configurations configure a "Gateway" Endpoint.
 These Endpoint types can be used to get messages onto an ESB bus.
 It is responsible for "normalizing" the message payload by wrapping it into an ESB Message (see below) before shipping it to the Service's Action Pipeline. - 2.
 ESB Aware Listeners: These listener configurations configure an "ESB Aware" Endpoint.
-These Endpoint types are used to exchange ESB Messages (see below) between ESB Aware components i.e. exchanging messages on the bus.
+These Endpoint types are used to exchange ESB Messages (see below) between ESB Aware components e.g. exchanging messages on the bus.